Search

 1. From the navigation panel, select Automation Content Execution Environments.

-2. Select automation execution environments.
+2. Select your automation execution environments.

 3. Click the Images tab.